SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

     ![Authorize](deploy2.png)

-    >If you have rights to Cloud Foundry on more than 1 BTP tenant, you will need to choose the environment.
+    >Use the automatically chosen endpoint.
+If you have rights to Cloud Foundry on more than 1 BTP tenant, you will need to choose the environment.
 Otherwise, the environment will automatically be chosen.

 2. Click **Authorize BTP Deployments**.